Dominikonu st. 5, Vilnius LT-01131, Lithuania

 Sergey Kanovich is a Vilnius born poet and essayist who moved to Israel in early 90-ies.
 Sergey holds a BA from Vilnius University.
 He has worked with a number of Israeli hi-tech companies, most recently in Brussels, Belgium, where he is currently residing.

-Lara Lempertienė is a researcher and a teacher at Vilnius University of Lithuania and the senior bibliographer for Jewish books at the National Library of Lithuania.
+Lara Lempertienė is a researcher and the head of the Judaica Research Centre at the National Library of Lithuania.
 Her main field is the cultural history of European Jewry, and her specific points of scholarly interest are Jewish classical texts and their integration in Jewish education in various settings; Jewish book and press; and aspects of day-to-day life of Lithuanian Jewry.
 Lara is also a scientific consultant for MACEVA and the main volunteer translator of Jewish tombstone records.

 Sandra is alumna of Vilnius University where she earned her Master’s Degree in Cultural Heritage Preservation.
 Prior to that, and at the same institution, she studied Cultural History and Anthropology, focusing on Jewish culture and history in Lithuania.
 Initially an active volunteer, Sandra has become one of the "Maceva" project staff.